djohnst914/Fintech_Finder/README.md

 ## *License*

-This software is licensed under the MIT License.
-See [LICENSE](https://github.com/djohnst914/MercadoLibre_Time_Series/blob/main/LICENSE) file for details.
+This software is licensed under the GNU v3.0 License.
+See [LICENSE](https://github.com/djohnst914/Fintech_Finder/blob/main/LICENSE) file for details.